TerraDharitri/js_team_repos/repos_docs/to_be_verified/level3/drt-rs-sc-axelar-cgp/sc-axelar-cgp-rs-1.0.0/README.md

 It consists of the following contracts:
 - [Interchain Token Service](/interchain-token-service) - main contract which handles transferring of tokens, registering & deploying of token managers
-- [Interchain Token Factory](/interchain-token-factory) - a wrapper over the Interchain Token Service which allows easier deployment of interchain tokens
 - [Token Manager](/token-manager) - Token Manager implementation which either locks/unlocks tokens from the contract or mints/burns them directly

 There is also a module used by the Token Manager & Interchain Token Service contracts: